mikkrieg/AnimalShelterAPI/README.md

   * To do so make sure the call you are making is a DELETE call
   * In the URL of the call enter the id of the animal you would like to delete
     * Example Call: `http://localhost:5000/api/animals/1` will delete the animal with an Id of 1
-  * Send the request to delete an entry in the database
+  * Send the request to delete an entry in the database (Make sure your Web Token is included in the [header](#how-to-use-token)

 ## Known Bugs